DISC-NU/books-and-breakfast-app/pull_request_template.md

 Please explain the changes you made here.

 ### QA
-Please explain how the reviewer can test your changes.
+Please explain in detailed steps how the reviewer can test your changes and what the expected behaivors are (visual would help!).
+Consider different test cases/scenarios.

 ### Checklist
 - [ ] Code compiles correctly